Alan-Turing13/record-shop/README.md

 ![landing page!](src/main/resources/assets/get-all-albums.png)

-A Spring Boot CRUD app for persisting your favourite albums, keeping track of them over time and (optionally) making collaborative lists to share with friends through GitHub login.
+A Spring Boot RESTful API for persisting albums, keeping track of them over time and (optionally) making collaborative lists to share with friends through GitHub login.
 This includes a 'front window'-style landing page display.

 This app has an [Android Frontend](https://github.com/Alan-Turing13/record-shop-android) as well.